BrunoDelb/alibabacloudguide/clb.md

 Signature ok

-The Subject\'s Distinguished Name is as follows
+The Subject's Distinguished Name is as follows

-countryName:PRINTABLE: \'FR\'
+countryName:PRINTABLE: 'FR'

-stateOrProvinceName:ASN.1 12:\'Some-State
+stateOrProvinceName:ASN.1 12:'some-State

-localityName:ASN.1 12:\'Paris\'
+localityName:ASN.1 12:'Paris'

-organizationName:ASN.1 12:\'MyOrganization\'
+organizationName:ASN.1 12:'MyOrganization'

-organizationalUnitName:ASN.1 12:\'MyUnit\'
+organizationalUnitName:ASN.1 12:'MyUnit'

-commonName:ASN.1 12:\'MyName\'
+commonName:ASN.1 12:'MyName'

 Certificate is to be certified until Aug 11 19:58:02 2022 GMT (365 days)

-Sign the certificate? \[y/n\]:y
+Sign the certificate? [y/n]:y

-1 out of 1 certificate requests certified, commit? \[y/n\]y
+1 out of 1 certificate requests certified, commit? [y/n]y

 Write out database with 1 new entries

 Data Base Updated

-You can check that the content of the `data/serial `file has changed:
+You can check that the content of the `data/serial` file has changed:

 cat data/serial